nios-students/docs/wiki/pr.md

 - What marks for viva,flie etc?

 Note: File submission, viva, and activities/answering the paper come under the SA/Practical exam except for FA.
 "PR." is the maximum of practical.
+“Seb Code” is the sebject code.

 ***Table breaking down practical (12th Sr.Sec);***